comtravo/comtravo.github.io/_posts/2019-10-01-uncertainty_in_RS.md

 ---
 layout: article
 title: Uncertainty in Recommender Systems
-date: 2019-06-19 11:25:00  # if the publication date is in the future the article will be published on that future date
+date: 2019-10-01 11:25:00  # if the publication date is in the future the article will be published on that future date
-categories: [uncertainity, Bayesian statistics, risk, model assessment]
+categories: [Uncertainty, Bayesian statistics, Neural networks]
 comments: true
 share: true
 published: true
 image:
-  teaser: 2018_07_07/teaser.jpg
+  teaser: 2018_10_01/teaser.jpg
-  feature: 2018_07_07/feature.jpg
+  feature: 2018_10_01/feature.jpg
 description: Bayesian neural networks to estimate uncertainty in recommendation
 usemathjax: true  # if you need math symbols turn this one
 author: bharathi_srini